oracle/graal/compiler/src/org.graalvm.bisect/src/org/graalvm/bisect/doc-files/ProfBisect.md

 subject to experiment is not a benchmark supported by `mx`, use `mx profrecord` as per the [proftool documentation](https://github.com/graalvm/mx/blob/master/README-proftool.md).

-The optimization log can be found in `/tmp/scrabble_dump/optimization_log` and the profile in a directory like `./proftool_scrabble_2022-07-05_140847`.
+The optimization log can be found in the `./scrabble_log` directory and the profile is in a directory like `./proftool_scrabble_2022-07-05_140847`.

 Before the proftool output can be further processed, it must be converted to a single JSON file.